danielrothschild/danielrothschild.github.io/index.md

 <p><a class="paper"  href="http://www.springerlink.com/content/4871042m16634812/">Modularity and Intuitions in Formal Semantics: The Case of Polarity Items</a> (<a href="NPISI.pdf">penultimate draft</a>)<br />
 (with <a href="http://www.emmanuel.chemla.free.fr/">Emmanuel Chemla</a> and <a href="https://sites.google.com/site/vincenthomer/">Vincent Homer</a>, in <em>Linguistics and Philosophy,</em> 2012)<br />
 <br />
-<a  class="paper" href="http://ecommons.library.cornell.edu/handle/1813/7590">Non-Monotonic NPI-Licensing, Definite Descriptions, andGrammaticalized Implicatures</a><br />
+<a  class="paper" href="http://ecommons.library.cornell.edu/handle/1813/7590">Non-Monotonic NPI-Licensing, Definite Descriptions, and Grammaticalized Implicatures</a><br />
 (in <em>Proceedings of SALT</em>, 2006)</p>
 <div class="section">
 DESCRIPTIONS<br />